Home » Computer Guides » PC Security Guides » What Is Phishing?

 Whether the email is purportedly from Amazon, eBay, Netflix etc, whatever has happened should be there.
 If anything has happened at all.

-The important thing is that you get to your account as you normally would, not by clicking the links provided in the email.
+The important thing is that you get to your account as you normally would, and not by clicking the links provided in the email.

-Phishing is a scam in which the scammers try to trick you into either paying them directly, revealing your log in details for your bank or some other online account or maybe handing over your credit/debit card details.
+Phishing is a scam in which the fraudsters try to trick you into either paying them directly, revealing your log in details for your bank or some other online account or maybe handing over your credit/debit card details.

 The only way to avoid falling for these scams is to not take the bait.
 Don’t click on the links or buttons in emails.
 Treat each and every email as suspicious until proven otherwise.

-Remember that no one is invulnerable to phishing scams, it often just comes down to timing.
 Make it a golden rule that you never click a link or button in an email, regardless of the provocation, until you can prove that the email is genuine.

 To Continue With The Course, Choose Your Web Browser.